bitcointranscripts/tstbtc/Readme.md

 -  How would you like to authenticate Github CLI? `Login with a web browser`

-copy the generated one-time pass-code and paste in the browser to authenticate
+copy the generated one-time pass-code and paste in the browser to authenticate if you have enabled 2FA